Commission Member Biographies

 Clinton, Governor Pataki and former Governor Cuomo have honored her for her work

-on the behalf of children and their families during the past 18 years, Project FLIGHT
+on the behalf of children and their families, Project FLIGHT

 has generated over $35,000,000 in money and in-kind donations.
 Dr Cappella teaches

 courses in Research, Statistics, Family Literacy, Parenting, Family Violence, and